-Barcelona and Madrid are two very different cities, but both offer wonderful cultural opportunities for families to explore while in Spain.
+Madrid and Barcelona are two very different Spanish cities, but both offer wonderful cultural opportunities for families to explore while on a trip to Spain.
 I’m so glad we had a chance to visit both destinations with our kids recently.
-Here are some highlights of our fun-filled Spanish cultural extravaganza.
+Here are some highlights of our fun-filled immersion into Spanish culture via these two largest cities in Spain.

-We kicked off our trip at Hotel Ritz by Belmond.
+Madrid is a city where royal heritage looms large.
+So it was fitting we kicked off our trip in Spain’s capital city at Hotel Ritz by Belmond.
 Staying at this landmark hotel with my 20th-century kids made us all reflect upon a bit of European history.
 The hotel was commissioned by King Alfonso XIII in 1910 and is one of the grand luxury hotels of Europe.
 The lavish interiors and the scale of its grand salon, where we sipped tea upon our arrival, gave us a glimpse of a bygone era.
 Breakfast in the elegant dining room in the mornings was a treat as well, and of course the world-class “ritzy” service for which the Ritz is famous certainly allowed us to experience the royal treatment firsthand.
 We stayed in two beautiful adjoining rooms, ideal for a family of four.

 The Prado Museum is next door to the Ritz Madrid, and its vast painting and sculpture collections — among the most extensive in the world — are impressive.
 Although the kids did not have a huge amount of patience for classical painting (or “old-fashioned art,” as they call it), a wide range of kids’ art books and toys in the museum gift shop piqued their interest.